 (Ref.
-By-Law 8.B.3)
+By-Law 8.B.13)

+The Director of Information Technology is responsible for the oversight of all technological aspects of Engineering Society Operations.
 The Director of Information Technology should have experience with IT in an enterprise environment.

-The Director of Information Technology shall represent the IT team to the Vice President (Operations) and the Engineering Society Executive.
+The Director of Information Technology shall report to the Vice-President (Finance & Administration).

-The Director of Information Technology shall be responsible for:
+The Director of Information Technology shall be responsible for oversight of the following:

+The IT Operations Manager and IT Operations Team General Members (Ref. λ.A.2)

+The ESSDev Manager and ESSDev Team General Members (Ref. λ.A.3)

+The specific duties of the Director of Information Technology are as follows:

-Supervising the IT Operations Team and the Engineering Society Software Development Team.
+To supervise the IT Operations Team and the Engineering Society Software Development Team.

-Supervising the various additional positions as outlined in policy section λ.

-Managing the Engineering Society's cloud architecture to provide services including but not limited to web hosting, e-mail, HR Applicant Tracking System (ATS) software, and file storage services.
+Managing the Engineering Society's cloud architecture to provide services including but not limited to web hosting, e-mail and file storage services.

-Performing the budgetary planning for the IT department.

 Maintaining the Engineering Society's workstations for use by the Engineering Society's Executive, Directors and Officers.

-Protecting the integrity and security of EngSoc's data, through appropriate archival and security policies.
+Protecting the integrity and security of EngSoc's data, through appropriate archival and security policies (Ref.
+By-Law 20 and 21).

 Working with the Engineering Society's services, clubs, groups and design teams to ensure effective and efficient use of shared and private IT resources.